Sabrina-Nawaz/teamprofile-generator/README.md

     ***
 ## Usage

   To use the program, you need to run the `node index.js` command in the terminal and then answer a few prompts that come up pertaining to your employees.
-When the prompts are all answered, the `teamprofile.html` file generate on the left side of your code editor.
+When the prompts are all answered, the `teamprofile.html` file generate in your code editor under the dist folder.

 ## Tests